End qualified immunity in Texas

 • Ends monetary caps on all public liability amounts

-Yes.
-The proposed legislation states, "Notwithstanding any other law, a statutory immunity or limitation on liability, damages, or attorney’s fees does not apply to an action brought under this chapter."
+Yes, section 135.0003 of the bill states, "**Notwithstanding any other law, a statutory immunity or limitation on liability, damages, or attorney’s fees does not apply to an action brought under this chapter.**"

 start